I attended a leadership summit that a friend invited me to.

 6 weeks is the perfect horizon for large goals but still making them attainable.”

-I thought that this was an excellent idea for goal setting.
+Using this timeframe is an excellent idea for goal setting.

 I went home and scribbled on a notecard – 6 weeks and 6 goals.

-I posted them on the wall in my office closet directly in front of me [I highly recommend putting your goals where you can see them daily.]
+I posted them on the wall in my office closet directly before me [I highly recommend putting your goals where you can see them daily.]

-Now, I have to admit, I had set goals plenty of times in the past.
+Now, I have to admit I had set goals plenty of times.

-I felt like after a week or so, I would forget them – some I would get done, others not.
+After a week or so, I felt like I would forget them – some I would get done, others not.